integrii/folio-gallery/README.md

 ## Overview
 folioGallery is an easy to use gallery written by Harry G of foliopages.com.
-Just drop it on your PHP web server and edit the ``folio-gallery.php`` file to point the ``$mainFolder`` variable to the location of your pictures you want hosted.
+Just drop it on your PHP web server and edit the ``foliogallery.php`` file to point the ``$mainFolder`` variable to the location of your pictures you want hosted.
 If you are like me, this makes it super easy to turn your pile of home pictures into a browsable website in just a few minutes!

 ![folioGallery](/screenshot.png)